alexkappa/terraform-provider-auth0/website/docs/r/custom_domain.html.md

+---
+layout: "auth0"
+page_title: "Auth0: auth0_custom_domain"
+description: |-
+  With this resource, you can create and manage a custom domain within your Auth0 tenant in order to maintain a consistent user experience.
+---

 # auth0_custom_domain

 With Auth0, you can use a custom domain to maintain a consistent user experience.
 This resource allows you to create and manage a custom domain within your Auth0 tenant.